 - Brabham BT29 (Dirk Wrightson): Dirk Wrightson (Foxboro, Mass) raced a Brabham BT29 in Formula C from 1974 to 1976, fitted with a 1.1-litre Swidon BDA engine.

 - PRD (Lotus 59) [59-FB-15] (Phil Raeder): In 1970, John F. Sirmons (Weston, CT) and Vincent Dileo (Greenwich, CT) shared a Lotus 59C, Sirmons driving it in rounds of the SCCA Continental Championship, and Dileo competing in SCCA Nationals and in Area 1 Regional Championship races.
 This is almost certainly the car used by Ian Ashley to win a libre race at Brands Hatch in November 1969, as the car was said to be for an American customer, and Sirmons' car was later said to be a former Ashley car.
 Dileo won two Area 1 races at Thompson Raceway in July and August, but Sirmons had little success in Pro events.
 Sirmons and Dileo acquired a Lola T240 for 1971, and the Lotus is likely to have gone to Lola agent Carl Haas in trade.
 The car is unknown in 1971, but may have remained in stock with Carl Haas, because at some point in 1972 it was acquired from Haas by Phil Raeder (Delmar, NY), his Formula C Lotus 35 being traded in the other direction.
 Raeder fitted a Renault Alpine Gordini engine and ran the car in Formula C, qualifying for the Runoffs in 1973 where he finished in an impressive fourth place.
 He was entered during this time by Terri Novotny.
 Raeder then updated the car with Lotus 69 bodywork and other modifications and ran it as the PRD in 1974 and 1975, still with its Gordini engine.
+Pearce Raeder recals that the car was then sold to Walter Nelson (No. Haledon, NY/Great Neck, NY).
+Nelson raced a Lotus in Northeast Division Formula C in 1976, 1977 and 1978.
+Photographs show that it had Lotus 69 bodywork but Lotus 59 front suspension mounts, consistent with it being the ex-Raeder car.
 The car was later acquired by Chuck Sieber (McLean, VA), who used it in Solo II events from 1981 to 1989.
 He had bought the car less engine, and used a 1760 Ford twin cam, followed by an 1840cc BDA.
 Sieber sold the car to Ian Giles (Didcot, Oxfordshire) at the end of 1990.
 Its history over the next six years is unknown, but by 1996 it had been acquired by Peter Studer in Switzerland, and he restored it to F2 specification, using the Gold Leaf Team Lotus livery that was used in Formula 3.
 The car was still owned by Studer when he died in May 2018.

 - Brabham BT38 (Donald Wirth): For 1974, Donald Wirth (Laurel, NY) bought a Brabham BT38 from Fred Opert Racing in 1974 fitted with a new 1100cc Hart BDA engine for Northeast Division Formula C. The car had previously been used in F3 in Europe, so would have been a BT38C.
 It was sold to Wally Binger (W. Hempstead, NY) for 1975, and raced again in NEDiv FC but after Binger's first daughter was born in September 1977 he sold the car back to Wirth.
 Wirth crashed the car at Bridgehampton in 1978 or 1979, and the engine bay was badly damaged.
 The car was sold to someone in the New England area, but was still unrepaired when last seen.